How Does the Insurance Regulatory Information System (IRIS) Work?

 Limitations and Criticisms of IRIS

-- Valid interpretation of the tools’ results depends, to a considerable extent, on the judgment of financial analysts and examiners.
+- The validity of the ratio results largely depends on the interpretation of financial analysts and examiners.

-- While the information contained in the IRIS reports is compiled in a routine manner and from sources believed to be reliable, accuracy is not guaranteed.
+- Although IRIS report information is routinely compiled from sources to be reliable, accuracy isn’t guaranteed.

 Source: NAIC